Mental Toughness in Youth Soccer Isn't What You Think

 They just show up, do the work, and perform when it matters.

 There’s a quiet confidence that comes with real mental toughness.
-A calm certainty that you can handle whatever comes your way.
+A calm certainty that they can handle whatever comes their way.

-You don’t need to announce it.
-Your performance speaks for itself.
+They don’t need to announce it.
+Their performance speaks for itself.

 It Takes Time

-One last thing that’s important to understand: building mental toughness takes time.
+One last thing that’s important for parents to understand: building mental toughness takes time.

-You’re not going to read this post and suddenly be mentally tough tomorrow.
+Your child won’t read an article (or have you explain this concept) and suddenly be mentally tough tomorrow.

 It develops over months and years of consistent effort.
 Of showing up.
 Of facing challenges.
 Of learning from failures.

 Every small win counts.
-Every time you do something that’s hard, you’re building the skill.
-Once you get a taste, you might find yourself seeking out hard stuff to do!
+Every time they do something that’s hard, they’re building the skill.

 Final Thought

-Mental toughness isn’t some mysterious quality that only elite athletes possess.
+Mental toughness isn’t some mysterious quality that only elite young players possess.

-The question isn’t whether you have it or don’t have it.
+The question isn’t whether they have it or don’t have it.

-The question is: are you willing to put yourself in situations that will help you develop it?
+The question is: are you willing to let them put themselves in situations that will help them develop it?

 Because that’s where it starts.
-With the decision to face hard things instead of avoiding them.
+With allowing them to face hard things instead of protecting them from difficulty.

 And that decision?
 That’s something you can make right now.